Last Updated: March 20, 2021

 25. Brands that say their sites are design-driven are 69% more likely to surpass their business goals.

-According to recent website design industry statistics, the companies that put more focus on design were more likely to reach and even surpass their business goals compared to their peers.
-They often attained that success by a huge margin.
+Based on web design industry growth, the companies that focused on design were more likely to reach and even surpass their business goals than their peers.
+They often attained that success by a considerable margin.

 26. Brands that value creativity are 46% more likely to reach their business goals.